If you haven’t been following Florida this session, I’ll catch you up quick:

 Pivoting, FLARE representatives—and I can only guess that they represent FLARE because literally no one admits to being a part of the group publicly—began to spin the bill as being “reworked” to address adoptive parent permission.
 I assumed by this that FLARE meant it would jettison the ridiculous registry involvement in an adoptee’s birth record.
 After all, current Florida law already allows adult adoptees to get the OBC with birthparent consent, whether they find each other at Arby’s or through Florida’s notoriously inefficient reunion registry.

 I’ve set out current law below with the “new” amended language in red.
 Read it for yourself or read the recent “strike-all” amendment here.
 Tell me where it says that the Bureau of Vital Statistics can no longer interpret the law to require adoptive parent permission to release the OBC.
 It’s not there.
-Worse, bill proponents continue to tinker with court adoption law and confidentiality of “adoption records,” rather than addressing vital records law directly, which is in an entirely different section of Florida law.
+Worse, bill proponents continue to throw around court adoption law and the confidentiality of “adoption records” rather than addressing vital records law directly, which is in an entirely different section of Florida law.
 But, hey, I guess it’s something.
-Right, FLARE? 🙁
+Right, FLARE?
+Right?
+Anyone there?
+Hello? 🙁

 Florida Code § 63.162 Hearings and records in adoption proceedings; confidential nature